Gyeony95/GH-Calendar/README.md

-Certainly!
-Here's a sample markdown file introducing the "gh_calendar" package for simple single date selection and date range selection:

----

 # gh_calendar Package

 The **gh_calendar** package provides a simple and intuitive way to implement date selection functionalities in Flutter applications.
 It allows users to select a single date or a date range effortlessly.